gpg/gpg4win/doc/README-BETA-en.txt

   to 10 MByte or even less.

 - Manuals not updated:
-  The manuals "Gpg4win for Novices" and "Gpg4win für Durchblicker" are not updated to the new tools yet.
+  The manual "Gpg4win for Novices" is not updated to the new tools yet.
+Since Gpg4win-1.9.7-beta both german manuals ("Einsteiger" and "Durchblicker") are combined to the new "Gpg4win Compendium" (German only).
-  However, the manuals that are installed with the 1.9 version are more advanced than the downloadable version 2.0.2 of the manuals.
+  However, the manual for novices and the german Compendium (installed with the 1.9 version) are more advanced than the downloadable version 2.0.2 of the manuals.

 - Encrypt to self:
   It is highly recommended to configure your certificates for